xmos/lib_spi/doc/rst/lib_spi.rst

 The asynchronous SPI master is limited only by the clock divider on the clock block.
-This means that for the 100MHz reference clock, the asynchronous master can output a clock at up to 100MHz
+This means that for the 100MHz reference clock, the asynchronous master can output a clock at up to 100MHz, port timing and hardware permitting.

 .. list-table:: SPI master timings (asynchronous)
  :header-rows: 1